 Even if you don’t know a lot about mold, you probably know that it shows up where there’s constant moisture.
 And Seattle residents are no strangers to moisture.
 If you live in one of the wettest areas of the country, naturally, mold is a concern.
 If you’re not careful, you can have a mold problem quickly.

 Mold is toxic so it shouldn’t be taken lightly, particularly in the Seattle area.

 Let’s talk about what mold really is, how to recognize it, prevent it, and get rid of it.
-Good news is that most of the preventative measures for mold in Washington State are common sense and relatively easy.
+Good news is that most of the preventative measures for Seattle mold in Washington State are common sense and relatively easy.

 What Is Mold?

 Mold is a fungus.
 (Some people mistakenly believe it’s a plant, which is not true.)
 Actually, the word mold isn’t a scientific term.
 Nor does it describe one specific organism.
 The word refers to many different kinds of fungi that thrive in moist conditions and don’t like sunlight.

 There are over a hundred thousand kinds of mold, some being more common than others.
 Molds are important in nature because they help break down dead trees, plants, and leaves.
 They reproduce in moist environments by way of tiny airborne spores.

 They are categorized into subsets which makes them easier to identify and study.
 Molds are broken down into two subsets: